 Here are a couple of places that knocked our socks off:

 - Taberna d’Adelia was recommended by a few locals, and it doesn’t disappoint.
 It’s definitely more swanky than your corner fish ’n’ chips joint, but it’s well worth it to have an amazing meal with fish that was still wriggling around in a net just hours earlier.

-- Another great place for fish, at a bit of a lower price point is A Tasquinha.
-This is a cosy little place, with great staff and a house Vinho Verde that will make finding your AirBnb through the little side streets the adventure of a lifetime.
+- Another great place for fish, at a bit of a lower price point, is A Tasquinha.
+This is a cosy little place, with great staff and a house Vinho Verde that will make finding your Airbnb through the little side streets the adventure of a lifetime.

 - For a relaxing beer and amazingly friendly and helpful staff go to Sunset Boulevard.
 It’s a down to earth little sports bar with a covered outdoor area and great views.
 My recommendation is just lounging outside, having a beer and an existential chat listening to nature’s most majestic white noise machine – the Atlantic ocean.

 We stayed in a small Airbnb house which was just off the seafront.
-It was a traditional, narrow three story house with a staircase and a room on each floor.
+It was a traditional, narrow three-story house with a staircase and a room on each floor.
 The bottom room was a small kitchen, the middle, a little lounge and the top was the bedroom.
-The challenge with narrow houses is usually narrow plumbing, so flush your heart out to keep the sewer fume demons at bay.
+The challenge with narrow houses is usually narrow plumbing.
+Because of this, flush your heart out to keep the sewer fume demons at bay.

 There are tonnes of options for accommodation.
-You’ll find some sweet deals off season, but the main season is still affordable – have a peek at the booking options below.
+You’ll find some sweet deals offseason, but the main season is still affordable – have a peek at the booking options below: